 - 8.6 All hospitals treating patients with hip fractures should participate in national audits, e.g., National Hip Fracture Database or the National Joint Registry to monitor its performance against national benchmarks, quality standards, and contribute to research.
-Outcomes from these audits should be discussed at governance meetings and distributed to anaesthetic staff.^{119,120} - All hospitals receiving major trauma cases should contribute to the Trauma Audit and Research Network (TARN), to monitor their performance against national benchmarks and quality standards and contribute to research.1 Comparative data analysis and display on the national major trauma dashboard (via TARN) is invaluable for quality assurance. - 8.8 MTCs and TUs in England should undergo regular peer reviews within the National Peer Review Programme with their performance judged according to national major trauma measures.121 - All new spinal cord injury patients should be referred through the NHS Spinal Cord Injury Service (NSCIS) and registered on the National Spinal Cord Injury Database (NSCID).28 The incidence of complications should be recorded. - 8.10 There should be clear processes and policies for reporting and learning from near misses and critical incidents.
-National patient safety alerts should be communicated and actions agreed 642 locally to reduce the risk of harm. - 8.11 Nationally agreed key performance indicators should be used to monitor the performance of the pathways for hip fractures and major trauma and reviewed by a multidisciplinary committee including a Trauma Lead anaesthetist.
-In addition, local quality indicators should be developed proactively, to support continuing improvement of these services within organisations. - 8.12 Impact of enhanced recovery pathways for elective surgery should be audited to focus beyond the length of stay to improve patient outcome and satisfaction. - 8.13 Evaluation of patient centred outcomes on pain management and quality of recovery in hospital and after discharge using a validated questionnaire can be a useful tool to guide quality improvement in care pathways.^{122,123} - 8.14 Organisations should have a service improvement team that coordinates national and local projects, and encourages a multidisciplinary approach to trauma and orthopaedic services.
+Outcomes from these audits should be discussed at governance meetings and distributed to anaesthetic staff.
+106,107 - 8.7 All hospitals receiving major trauma patients should contribute to the TARN, to monitor their performance against national benchmarks and quality standards and contribute to research.
+Comparative data analysis and display on the national major trauma dashboard (via TARN) is invaluable for quality assurance. - 8.8 MTCs and TUs in England should undergo regular peer reviews within the National Peer Review Programme with their performance being judged according to national major trauma measures.108 - 8.9 All new patients with spinal cord injuries should be referred through the NHS Spinal Cord Injury Service (NSCIS) and registered on the National Spinal Cord Injury Database.28 The incidence of complications should be recorded. - 8.10 There should be clear processes and policies for reporting and learning from near misses and critical incidents.
+National patient safety alerts should be communicated and actions agreed locally to reduce the risk of harm. - 8.11 Nationally agreed key performance indicators should be used to monitor the performance of the pathways for hip fractures and major trauma and reviewed by a multidisciplinary committee including a trauma lead anaesthetist.
+In addition, local quality indicators should be developed proactively, to support continuing improvement of these services within organisations. - 8.12 Impact of enhanced recovery pathways for elective surgery should be audited to focus beyond the length of stay to improve patient outcome and satisfaction. - 8.13 Evaluation of patient-centred outcomes on pain management and quality of recovery in hospital and after discharge using a validated questionnaire can be a useful tool to guide quality improvement in care pathways.^{109,110} - 8.14 Organisations should have a service improvement team that coordinates national and local projects, and encourages a multidisciplinary approach to trauma and orthopaedic services.
 Data should be collected to provide high quality information to drive change and support service development.
-Good data, Quality improvement tools and organisational support can create feedback strategies which drive improvement.124
+Good data, quality improvement tools and organisational support can create feedback strategies which drive improvement.27

-658 9 Patient information
+9 Patient information

-- The Royal College of Anaesthetists have developed a range of Trusted Information Creator - 660 Kitemark accredited patient information resources that can be accessed from our website.
-Our 661 main leaflets are now translated into more than 20 languages, including Welsh.
+The Royal College of Anaesthetists has developed a range of Trusted Information Creator Kitemark accredited patient information resources that can be accessed from the RCoA website.
+Our main leaflets are now translated into more than 20 languages, including Welsh.

-662 Information for patients, relatives and carers
+Information for patients, relatives and carers

-9.1 Patients should have easy access to reliable sources of information (web based and written) for joint replacement surgery.
-Options for anaesthesia and analgesia, and potential benefits and risks of each option should be discussed with patients to support shared decision making.^{65,125}
+Patients should have easy access to reliable sources of information (web based and written) for joint replacement surgery.
+Options for anaesthesia and analgesia, and potential benefits and risks of each option should be discussed with patients to support shared decision making.^{46,111}